AmoghLonkar/Edulog/README.md

 # Edulog

-Some super simple parsing is now working.
-To try it, do:
+To perform an Edulog to FIRRTL Transform, do:

     $ sbt
     sbt:edulog> compile